Everything you should know about certificates and PKI but are too afraid to ask

 This is the missing manual.
 I reckon most engineers can wrap their heads around all the most important concepts and common quirks in less than an hour.
 That's our goal here.
 An hour is a pretty small investment to learn something you literally can't do any other way.

 brew install step to get both (see full install instructions here).
+If you prefer the easy button, spin up a free hosted authority using our Certificate Manager offering.

 Let's start with a one sentence tl;dr: the goal of certificates and PKI is to bind names to public keys.
 That's it.
 The rest is just implementation details.